 If you are in project management, the progress chart is one of the best choices to track the completion of projects.
 We love this chart type because they allow us to track and display the progress of a single performance indicator.

 I’m using infographics if I create dynamic dashboards in Excel.
 This Excel progress chart will come with a fully updatable graph.
 Modern Excel charts and templates are easy to build using built-in shapes, icons, and other custom formatting tricks to grab your audience’s attention.

 To create a progress circle chart, do the following:

-- Set up the source data, and the reminder value
+- Set up the source data, and the remainder value

 - Create a double doughnut chart